Gnome777/capumon/README.md

 - In-battle EXP bar
 - Enemy Pokémon use PP
 - Portable P.C.
-- Gym Leaders can be rematched (except Giovanni)
 - Game Corner has been changed to allow for acquisition of otherwise difficult-to-obtain Pokémon.
 They can still be obtained through normal gameplay.
 - Boss trainer battles and Rival battles have been modified.
 Regular trainers have been left unmodified.
 - Some but not all Pokémon have received a type change, based off their Pokédex entry and if I thought their typing made sense.
 The intent was to reduce duplicate type fatigue (Normal/Flying is a good example)